Plant Tissue Culture Media Ingredients

 -

-Dissolve in Water: Add 800 mL tissue-culture-grade water to a beaker.
+Dissolve in Water: Add 800 mL of tissue-culture grade of water into a beaker.
 Stir with magnetic bar.

 -